Median scoring rules now supported! *

 - MFL URL Prefix (MyFantasy only): Input the two-digit number that follows “www” when the league is displayed on the web.

-- Standard or Draft league (FPL only): Select the FPL type of league, standard or “fantasy draft”.
+- Standard or Draft league (FPL only): Select the FPL type of league, standard or “fantasy draft” (iOS – “draft” league only).

-- To help with ease-of-use, once a League ID is input, it can be saved as either “#1” or “#2” and then inserted from memory as needed in the future.
+- To help with ease-of-use, once a League ID is input, it can be saved as either “#1” or “#2” and then inserted from memory as needed in the future (iOS – one league ID can be saved).

-- Select League Year (ESPN, MyFantasy, Fleaflicker): Select the league year.
-For leagues that traverse two calendar years this is the year in which the season began.
+- Select League Year (ESPN, MyFantasy, Fleaflicker, Professional): Select the league year.
+For leagues that traverse two calendar years this is usually the year in which the season began.

-- Enter Current Week (MyFantasy, Sleeper, NFL Fantasy, FPL, Fantrax): Input the current upcoming (un-played) week of the season.
+- Enter Current Week (MyFantasy, Sleeper, NFL Fantasy, FPL, Fantrax, some Professional): Input the current upcoming (un-played) week of the season.

 - Enter Last Week of Season (MyFantasy only): Enter the number of weeks in the regular season (e.g. usually 13-15 for ff).

-- Display Team Name or Abbreviation (ESPN, MyFantasy, Fleaflicker, Fantrax): Choose whether the display results and paths-to-clinch reports (if applicable) should use team names or abbreviations/initials.
+- Display Team Name or Abbreviation (ESPN, MyFantasy, Fleaflicker, Fantrax, Professional): Choose whether the display results and paths-to-clinch reports (if applicable) should use team names or abbreviations/initials.
 The reports are much cleaner with abbreviations but only if they are easily identifiable (e.g. leagues that use NFL names/abbreviations).
+Note most of the Professional League sources do not have abbreviations available.

 - The league data will be imported into the App.
 IMPORTANT: Depending on hosting site and options chosen for the particular league within the hosting site, tiebreakers that are used by the league to sort teams may or may not be automatically included in the data.
 Please doublecheck the tiebreakers shown are accurate for the league and change them if they are not (see next section).
 Additionally, again depending on hosting site, the number of wildcard spots shown for calculations may or may not be transferred.
 If they are not accurate see the Analysis Options section to change.